streamlit/streamlit/docs/tutorial/snowflake.md

 ## Introduction

-This guide explains how to securely access a Snowflake database from Streamlit Sharing or Streamlit for Teams.
+This guide explains how to securely access a Snowflake database from Streamlit Cloud.
 It uses the [snowflake-connector-python](https://docs.snowflake.com/en/user-guide/python-connector.html) library and Streamlit's [secrets management](../deploy_streamlit_app.html#secrets-management).

 ## Create a Snowflake database